lucadibello/concurrency-spin-model-checker/README.md

 ## Introduction

-This assignments examines the implementation of model checking using the [SPIN](https://spinroot.com/spin/whatispin.html) tool to verify the correctness of two versions of a frequency counter program: one sequential and the other parallel.
+This assignment examines the implementation of model checking using the [SPIN](https://spinroot.com/spin/whatispin.html) tool to verify the correctness of two versions of a frequency counter program: one sequential and the other parallel.
 Model checking is a technique that